Ecotricity's domestic supply terms and conditions

-We’ll then ask you to provide us with your email address and phone number so that we can get in touch about your account.
-We ask that you send us an opening meter reading for either the date that your supply starts, or in the case of a Deemed Contract, for the date you become responsible for the property.
+Once you have agreed to sign up with us, we’ll then ask you to provide us with your email address and phone number so that we can get in touch to set up your account.
+We ask that you send us an opening meter reading for either the date that your Supply starts, or in the case of a Deemed Contract, for the date you become responsible for the Property.
 Otherwise, your account will be opened using an estimated meter reading – which means your bills won’t be as accurate as they could be.

-If you start using the property mainly for business purposes, then you promise to let us know within seven days.
+If you start using the Property mainly for business purposes, then you promise to let us know within seven days.
+You can start the switch for your business at https://www.ecotricity.co.uk/forms/business-quote.
 Our Business Team will then contact you about being a business customer.